- Preston Sturges

 By 1947, the same year as separate releases for The Sin of Harold Diddlebock and Mad Wednesday, Sturges needed another payday and another box-office hit to sustain what had become an extravagant Hollywood lifestyle.
 In that respect, he went to Fox somewhat desperate, needing the director’s job as he had not needed one before.
 Nevertheless, Zanuck signed Sturges to a two-picture deal, because Sturges’ track record was still largely impressive at the time.
 For the first film in the Fox deal, Sturges wanted to make a Betty Grable musical-Western (eventually called The Beautiful Blonde from Bashful Bend, from 1949), but his script was not yet ready.
 That’s when Sturges dusted off his trunk script for Unfaithfully Yours, and it became the first film produced under his deal with Fox.
 And despite the director’s recent failures behind the camera, Zanuck allowed him the artistic freedoms he had grown accustomed to.
 Sturges even rewrote the part of Daphne for his lover, Frances Ramsden, whose back problems had delayed the start of production.
 For his male lead, Sturges wanted James Mason to star, but Mason was unavailable.
 Contracted Fox actor Rex Harrison was his second choice.
 When filming could not begin because of Ramsden, Zanuck insisted that Sturges recast the role, and ultimately the producer chose Gene Tierney, who already starred oppose Harrison in The Ghost and Mrs. Muir (1947), and as a result provided a more bankable presence onscreen than the unknown and inexperienced Ramsden.
 Tierney backed out as well, and the role finally went to Darnell.
 To prepare Harrison to play Sir Alfred, actor and conductor Robert Sanders-Clark labored to teach the actor how to become a conductor.
 Harrison and Sanders-Clark worked until all hours of the night until Harrison could count beats, follow the music, and plan his conductor movements along with his counting.
 The result would prove convincing enough to fool critics and audiences at the time, but his delivery also convinced the on-set orchestra, which followed Harrison’s baton during their performance.

 Filming began on February 18, 1948, with a budget of just under $2 million and a 60-day shooting schedule.
 The price tag was nearly three times as much as what it cost Sturges to shoot The Lady Eve and more than double Sullivan’s Travels.
 The press began to question the director about his ballooning budgets in the struggling postwar economy, to which Sturges replied, “Anybody can make money in good times, even with lousy pictures.
 Now is the time to put good money into good pictures.”
 Sturges completed filming on time and under his budget.
 Zanuck’s initial reaction to the press was that Unfaithfully Yours was a “wonderful, wonderful comedy”.
 Privately, Zanuck believed the final product to be overlong and overpriced.
 He complained that Sturges was allowed far too much time to edit the picture; after all, due to Sturges’ reputation, the writer-director’s allotted time in the editing room was three-times longer than other directors at Fox.
 And perhaps Sturges would have had his original 126-minute cut if some ninety members of the initial preview audience had not walked out during the show.
 The film received the worst possible reception any film can receive from a preview screening: audiences were polarized between love and hate.
 In response, Zanuck demanded that Sturges reduce the film’s length to no more than 105 minutes, which is exactly where the film clocks.
 The finished film was ready for a July 4, 1948, release, but then tragedy struck and delayed the debut.
-Harrison’s wife at the time, Lilli Palmer, died from an overdose of Seconal.
+Harrison’s mistress at the time, Carol Landis, died from an overdose of Seconal.
 The press hounded the bereaved actor with questions on the scandal, though he refused to make any statements, as did the Fox publicity team on his behalf.
 “The studio could have given me some support,” he wrote years later in his autobiography.
-Meanwhile, Harrison had two films ready for release, Unfaithfully Yours and Joseph L. Mankiewicz’s Escape, but Fox delayed both over Harrison’s wife.
+Meanwhile, Harrison had two films ready for release, Unfaithfully Yours and Joseph L. Mankiewicz’s Escape, but Fox delayed both over Harrison’s loss.

 When Unfaithfully Yours eventually opened on November 6 of 1948, it was booked in the Roxy Theater in New York City, a massive venue with 6,200 seats.
 The film’s receipts were some of the worst reported in Roxy’s history.
 Among otherwise favorable reviews, some condemned the film, including the aforementioned appraisal in The Hollywood Reporter, which described it as “slight, repetitious, and forced”.
 Zanuck predicted, “We are certainly in for one of the biggest beatings in history.”
 When Fox expanded its distribution to an additional five theaters in Los Angeles, along with an alternative ad campaign that marketed the film as a thriller, their ploy ultimately failed.
 Fox quickly pulled prints from distribution and Sturges’ film was buried for years.
 Sturges’ reputation had reached an unrecoverable low.
 He scrambled to get back on top again, but his next film, The Beautiful Blonde from Bashful Bend, fared even worse.
 The director never achieved another hit.
 His last film, The French, They Are a Funny Race (1955), was received with even greater disdain than his worst-reviewed directorial effort, The Great Moment.
 Besides his string of flops, Sturges’ egocentric and temperamental behavior, his insistence on creative autonomy, and his habit of testing the studios’ limits with his suggestive, often provocative material, resulted in several behind-the-scenes battles with the studios.
 When he was profitable, the studios tolerated his behavior and happily fought such battles; now that his films failed to turn a profit, they wanted nothing to do with him.
 He wrote in his autobiography, “In twenty-two years, I managed to alienate every one of the seven major studios and soon found myself out of work.”
 Hollywood had rarely seen anything so radical as the rise and fall of director Preston Sturges from 1932 to 1955.
 Though he was once the highest paid person in the entire industry, Sturges was virtually unemployable in the end.
 He died of a heart attack in 1959.